 Compliance Fee: £75

-This fee is added to the debt as soon as the account is passed to the enforcement company by either the local authority (Highways England) or the magistrate court and will appear on the Notice of Enforcement.
+This fee is added to the debt as soon as the account is passed to the enforcement company and will appear on the Notice of Enforcement.
 The ‘amount due’ will include the Compliance fee of £75.

 Enforcement Fee: £235

 If full payment or a payment arrangement is not agreed during the ‘compliance stage’ (this will be the date given on the Notice of Enforcement) the debt will be passed to an individual bailiff/enforcement agent.
-When he makes a personal visit to the property, an ‘enforcement fee’ of £235 also becomes payable.
+When he makes a personal visit to the property, an ‘enforcement fee’ of £235 also becomes payable and is added to the debt.

 How is the ‘amount outstanding’ calculated?

 Making a payment arrangement.

 After the debt has been passed to the enforcement agency, a Notice of Enforcement will be sent and the ‘amount due’ will include the Compliance fee of £75.
-The letter must state a date and time by which payment (or a payment arrangement) can be set up.
+The letter must state a date and time by when payment (or a payment arrangement) can be set up.
 This is called the ‘Compliance stage’.
-All companies should be willing to accept a sensible payment arrangement during the ‘compliance stage’ and in most cases, will accept a payment plan over a period of 3 months and in some cases, even 6 months.
+All companies should be willing to accept a payment arrangement during the ‘compliance stage’.
+In most cases, an arrangement over a period of 3-4 months is usual.

 Payments made will be split on a ‘pro rata’ basis.